jzhoulab/ddsm/README.md

 DDSM requires Python packages PyTorch (>=1.0).
 You can follow PyTorch installation steps [here](https://pytorch.org/get-started/locally/).

-If you plan to run TSS model, DDSM requires Selene (>=0.5.0).
+If you plan to run promoter designer model, DDSM requires Selene (>=0.5.0).
 You can follow Selene installation steps [here](https://github.com/FunctionLab/selene).

+Input data for sudoku and promoter designer experiment as well as model weights with the best performance can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.7943307)

 Tutorial
 ----------
 An example notebook containing code for applying a toy model to binarized MNIST dataset is [here](https://github.com/jzhoulab/ddsm/blob/main/toy_example_bin_mnist.ipynb).

+[Usage.md](USAGE.md) contains detailed information how to use other scripts provided in the repository.

 Benchmarks
 ----------